devneill/llm-rules/README.md

 1. **Copy the desired rule template** to your project's `.cursor/rules/` directory.

-2. **Apply the rule globally**
+2. **Customize the template**.
+- Update the _Product Vision_ and _Core features_ to describe your project

-3. **Customize the template**.
-Update the _Core features_ and _Technical Implementation_ sections to describe you idea or new feature.
-Update your _Roadmap_ with the status of your project as you progress.
+- Update _Technical Implementation_ to describe the technical details of your features.
+- Update your _Roadmap_ with the status of your project as you progress.

 ## How It Works